openid/sharedsignals/openid-caep-event-types-1_0.md

 definition.

 event_timestamp
-: REQUIRED, JSON number: the time at which the event described by this SET occurred.
+: OPTIONAL, JSON number: the time at which the event described by this SET occurred.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.